This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.#OktoberOnTheFarm #CollectiveBias

-- 1/4 - 1/2 cup shredded Colby and Monterey Jack mix cheese
+- Optional - 1/2 cup shredded Colby and Monterey Jack Cheese Mix

-- 1/4 teaspoon garlic powder (add to melted butter for additional flavor)
+- 1/4 tsp. garlic powdered, added to the melted butter

 If your oven runs hot, reduce the baking heat to 325°F. Cheese can be added as an option, but is not needed.
 Serve with mustard or sriracha sauce for heat.